magicat777/CosmosEngineRPG/docs/chapters/chapter-02-core-mechanics.md

 # Chapter 2: Core Mechanics

+> *"The universe doesn't care about your plans, kid.
+But if you've got the right combination of skill, guts, and a little cosmic luck?
+Well, that's when miracles happen."*
+>
+> *—Master Engineer Kai Okafor, explaining probability to her apprentice*

-## The 2d10 System
+## Quick Start: The 2d10 System

+**New Players: This is all you need to start playing!**

 At the heart of Cosmos Engine lies a simple, unified resolution mechanic:

-**Basic Roll**: 2d10 + Attribute + Skill + Modifiers + Tag Bonuses vs Target Number (TN)

-When you attempt something with an uncertain outcome, the GM sets a Target Number based on the task's difficulty.
-You roll two ten-sided dice, add your relevant attribute and skill, apply any situational modifiers, and compare the total to the TN.
-Equal or exceed it, and you succeed.
-Fall short, and you fail.

-### Reading the Dice

-When you roll 2d10, you add both dice together for a result from 2 to 20.
-The probability curve means results cluster around 11, making average tasks achievable for competent characters while preserving dramatic swings for critical moments.

-**Special Rolls**:
-- **Natural 20** (two 10s): Critical Success
-- **Natural 2** (two 1s): Critical Failure
-- **Doubles**: Extreme results (very good or very bad)

-## Attributes (PRIMAC)

-Every character possesses six primary attributes rated from 1 to 10:

-### Presence (PRE)
-Your force of personality, leadership capability, and social impact.
-Presence measures how well you influence others, project confidence, and navigate social situations.
-- **Key Uses**: Leadership, persuasion, intimidation, performance
-- **Saving Throw**: Resist social manipulation, maintain composure

-### Resolve (RES)
-Your mental fortitude, willpower, and determination.
-Resolve represents your ability to persevere through adversity and maintain focus under pressure.
-- **Key Uses**: Concentration, resistance to fear, mental endurance
-- **Saving Throw**: Resist mental effects, maintain sanity

-### Intellect (INT)
-Your reasoning ability, memory, and analytical thinking.
-Intellect measures how quickly you learn, solve problems, and understand complex concepts.
-- **Key Uses**: Investigation, technology, medicine, tactics
-- **Saving Throw**: Recognize illusions, solve puzzles quickly

-### Might (MIG)
-Your physical strength and power.
-Might determines how much you can lift, how hard you hit, and your raw physical presence.
-- **Key Uses**: Melee combat, lifting, breaking objects, athletics
-- **Saving Throw**: Resist physical effects, break free from restraints

-### Awareness (AWA)
-Your perception, intuition, and connection to your surroundings.
-Awareness helps you notice details, react quickly, and sense danger.
-- **Key Uses**: Initiative, perception, ranged combat, piloting
-- **Saving Throw**: Avoid surprise, detect ambushes

-### Coordination (COO)
-Your agility, dexterity, and precise motor control.
-Coordination affects your accuracy, balance, and ability to perform delicate tasks.
-- **Key Uses**: Ranged attacks, defense, stealth, technical work
-- **Saving Throw**: Avoid physical hazards, maintain balance
+### The Universal Formula
+**2d10 + Attribute + Skill + Tag Bonuses vs Target Number (TN)**

+When attempting something with uncertain outcome, the GM sets a Target Number based on difficulty.
+You roll two ten-sided dice, add your character's relevant capabilities and any tag bonuses, then compare the total to the TN.
+Meet or exceed it for success; fall short for failure.

+**That's it.
+Everything else in this chapter explains how to make it amazing.**

+### Reading the Cosmic Dice

+**[INFOGRAPHIC: 2d10 Probability Bell Curve]**
+*Visual showing: Peak at 11 (9% chance), declining to edges at 2 and 20 (1% each)*

+When you roll 2d10, you add both dice for a result from 2 to 20.
+The probability curve clusters around 11, making routine tasks achievable for competent characters while preserving dramatic uncertainty for critical moments.

+**Cosmic Resonance Events**:
+- **Natural 20** (dual 10s): **Critical Success** - Reality bends to accommodate your action
+- **Natural 2** (dual 1s): **Critical Failure** - Complications cascade beyond the immediate task
+- **Doubles** (matching numbers): **Extreme Results** - Amplified success or memorable failure

+**Player Tip**: Critical results create story moments.
+A critical failure hacking a door might trigger security, while critical success could give you admin access to the entire facility.

+## The PRIMAC Matrix

+> *"Your body is your ship, your mind is your navigation system, and your spirit is your hyperdrive.
+Master all three, and you can reach any star."*
+>
+> *—Void Monk teaching, translated from Ancient Luminos*

+Every character possesses six primary attributes rated from 1 to 10, collectively known as **PRIMAC** *(PRY-mack)*:

+**[INFOGRAPHIC: PRIMAC Wheel]**
+*Visual showing six attributes arranged in a circle with connecting lines showing relationships*

+### Presence (PRE) - Social Gravity
+Your gravitational pull in social space—how reality bends around your personality.
+From inspiring loyalty in your crew to negotiating with alien ambassadors, Presence shapes how others perceive and respond to you.
+- **Key Applications**: Command corporate boardrooms, rally troops before battle, negotiate cease-fires, perform for galactic audiences
+- **Crisis Response**: Resist memetic weapons, maintain composure during interrogation, rally allies during despair

+### Resolve (RES) - Mental Fortress
+Your consciousness's structural integrity when reality itself becomes hostile.
+The unshakeable core that maintains identity during mind-machine interface, resists cosmic horror, and perseveres when hope seems lost.
+- **Key Applications**: Concentrate during ship combat, resist fear from eldritch entities, maintain sanity during time dilation, endure torture without breaking
+- **Crisis Response**: Deflect psychic attacks, maintain personality during consciousness transfer, resist alien mental influence

+### Intellect (INT) - Cognitive Engine
+Your mind's computational capacity for analyzing, synthesizing, and extrapolating from incomplete data.
+From decoding alien languages to reverse-engineering hyperdrive technology, Intellect unlocks the universe's secrets.
+- **Key Applications**: Hack AI security systems, perform emergency surgery, decode ancient star maps, outthink artificial intelligences
+- **Crisis Response**: Penetrate holographic illusions, solve death-trap puzzles under pressure, recognize shapeshifter infiltrators

+### Might (MIG) - Kinetic Authority
+Your body's capacity to impose change upon physical reality through raw force.
+Whether crushing a bulkhead with augmented limbs or grappling in asteroid-belt zero-g, Might makes the material world bend.
+- **Key Applications**: Breach armored doors, survive high-g acceleration, wrestle aliens twice your size, throw plasma grenades accurately
+- **Crisis Response**: Resist biological toxins, escape gravitational restraints, survive explosive decompression

+### Awareness (AWA) - Perceptual Web
+Your consciousness's interface with environmental data streams.
+From spotting cloaked ships to sensing the mood of alien crowds, Awareness connects you to the universe's subtle currents.
+- **Key Applications**: Pilot through asteroid fields, detect hidden enemies, read alien body language, track prey across alien worlds
+- **Crisis Response**: Notice ambush preparations, react to surprise attacks, detect reality distortions, sense environmental dangers

+### Coordination (COO) - Precision Matrix
+Your nervous system's capacity for executing complex motor sequences with surgical precision.
+From disarming quantum bombs to performing zero-g acrobatics, Coordination turns thought into flawless action.
+- **Key Applications**: Pilot starfighters through debris fields, perform micro-surgery, disable security systems, dance at diplomatic galas
+- **Crisis Response**: Dodge plasma blasts, maintain balance on shifting surfaces, execute emergency piloting maneuvers

 ### Attribute Scale